 Vehicle Code 23109(c) VC reads: "(c) A person shall not engage in a motor vehicle exhibition of speed on a highway, and a person shall not aid or abet in a motor vehicle exhibition of speed on any highway."

-In this article, our California criminal and DUI defense attorneys answer the following frequently asked questions about Vehicle Code 23109(c) exhibition of speed:
+In this article, our California DUI defense attorneys answer the following frequently asked questions about Vehicle Code 23109(c) exhibition of speed:

 - 1. What is the Legal Definition of Exhibition of Speed Under VC 23109(c)?

 - 2. What are the Penalties for Vehicle Code 23109(c) Speed Ex?